TosbackCgusBridge-Bot/CGUs-versions/Yellowpages/Privacy Policy.md

 *   What is Personal Information?
 Information that identifies or reasonably can be used to identify you.
 *   What is Anonymous Information?
 This is information that doesn’t identify you and can't reasonably be used to identify you specifically.
 *   What is Aggregate Information?
 We take a whole bunch of people’s data and combine it into anonymous groups or categories.
 *   How do we use this information?
-We use and share this information in many ways including research, analysis, retail marketing, and Relevant Advertising.
+We use and share this information in many ways including research, analysis, retail marketing, and advertising.
 This data is also included in External Marketing &.
 Analytics Reports.
 *   Want to learn more?
 Go here.

 Back to Top